 Your voice unfolds between the five elements in never-ending combinations.
 By getting to know them, and using them in your writing, you automatically find and develop your voice.

-The earth element is environment.
+The earth element is the structure and environment.
 Foundation.
-Structure.
 Plot.
 The soil where seeds are sown and everything is rooted.
 There is little movement in this element alone, but a lot of movement because of it.
 If we weren't able to push down into Earth as our first action, any step forward would never happen.
-In reality most of our actions in life are nothing but reactions to our environment.
+In reality, most of our actions in life are nothing but reactions to our environment.

 The same can be said about writing.
 You must have an environment that provides stability enough for the story to unfold, and the nature of it should be aligned with the story as a whole.
 Including its structure and plot.

 Most often the environment provides a natural structure for you to use.
 A prison, a city, a farm.
 Life unfolds in a certain way in each environment, and your structure should reflect that.

 For example, if your story is set on a sailboat having lost its sails and drifting at the mercy of the sea, then give your story a structure that's random and undecided.
 If the story is action-driven, a possible structure would be a log book with entries of various lengths.
 If emotionally driven, you could use love letters to a lost love with altering degrees of hope and desperation.

 The plot usually grows out of the environment too.
 To build on the example above, it would make sense for your main character to figure out a way to get the boat to shore — as part of a survival plot.
 Or, to be liberated from the pain of human love and unite with universal love before surrendering to the inevitable death at sea — as part of a tragedy.

 Options are many, but make sure they are well rooted in the earth element.
 It's where the story begins, unfolds, and ends.

 The water element is emotions and their constant flow.
 They exist in a never-ending interaction with our mental faculties (the fire element) with the purpose of making us aware and help us grow.